anjanl0g/SherKhan-Black-AI/README.md

 *Powered by Dolphin-Mistral (Uncensored) & Qwen-Coder (Dev).*

 ## 📖 Introduction
 **Sher Khan Black A.I** is an advanced, agentic cybersecurity framework designed for Red, Blue, and Black team operations.
 Unlike standard chatbots, this tool possesses **Real-Time Execution Capabilities**.
-It routes commands through a smart backend to either execute native Kali Linux tools (Nmap, Hydra, Nikto) or generate advanced payloads using local AI models.
+It routes commands through a smart backend to either execute native Kali Linux/Windows tools (Nmap, Hydra, Nikto) or generate advanced payloads using local AI models.

 It operates on a **Dual-Core Hybrid Engine**:
 *   😈 **Hacker Mode (Red Skull):** Uses `dolphin-mistral` for uncensored operations, exploit generation, and social engineering.